lylepmills/buoys/README.md

 buoys has its own hand-rolled approach to clocking (for both crow and midi) which emphasizes getting the tide advancement to happen strictly on the beat.
 This works best when the external clock is constant; buoys is not especially good at handling clock rates that are changing over time, so if clock rate changes expect some short-term jumpiness in the appearance of the tide advancement.

-In terms of outputs, buoys currently supports three output types for crow and only one for midi.
+In terms of outputs, buoys currently supports three output types for crow and three for midi.
 For crow, you can output either a variable voltage, a trigger, or a gate.
 The voltage corresponds to tide depth similar to modulation of the sound parameters, and can be unipolar or bipolar depending on the settings for the zenith/nadir voltages.
 The trigger/gate go high or low based on crossing a certain threshold for tide depth.
-For midi, the only output type (currently) is midi CC messages.
+For midi, you can output midi notes (note on/note off based on crossing a threshold), velocity, and CC messages.

 ## Tips and Tricks
 The app autosaves what you've been working on once a minute.
 This autosave data lives in the bottom right slot of the grid when loading presets.
 When you load up the app for the first time or load a new preset, it won't autosave for at least a minute at first, to give you time to load the previous autosave if you want.